Death Knight Guide

 Obliterates?

-Frost's strength comes from it's high cleave damage, dealing huge damage to any adds that spawn, without losing much priority DPS.
+Frost's strength comes from it's high cleave damage, dealing huge damage to any adds that spawn, without losing too much priority DPS.
 Furthermore, we are incredibly tanky with a number of tools to both increase our health, as well as mitigate incoming damage, especially magic damage.
 Frost is currently Meta in both Raid and Mythic+ and one of the most popular melee specs!

 How Popular is Frost Death Knights?